Employing an au pair

 - you must offer room and board

-- you must offer a minimum salary of SEK 3,500 per month before tax
+- you must offer a certain compensation for work done, a minimum salary of SEK 3,500 per month before tax

 - the time for household work and studies may not together exceed 40 hours per week

-An au pair who is a citizen of a country outside the EU needs a work permit.
-For work that lasts less than three months, citizens of certain countries also need to have a visa.
+An au pair who is a citizen of a country outside the EU needs a residence permit.

 Anyone who has a permit to work as an au pair may not work as a child minder or domestic help full time.

-In order to use the e-service and create an offer of employment, you need to
+In order to use the e-service provide information about the employment, you need to